Almost all people classed as workers are legally entitled to 5.6 weeks’ paid holiday a year (known as statutory leave entitlement or annual leave).

 An employer can choose to include bank holidays as part of a worker’s statutory annual leave.

 An employer can choose to offer more leave than the legal minimum.
-They don’t have to apply all the rules that apply to statutory leave to the extra leave.
+They do not have to apply all the rules that apply to statutory leave to the extra leave.
 For example, a worker might need to be employed for a certain amount of time before they become entitled to it.

 Other aspects of holiday entitlement